sergejsha/pinned-section-listview/README.md

 Introduction
 ============

 Easy to use ListView with pinned sections for Android.
+Pinned section is a view which sticks to the top of the list until other view of same type dispaces it.

 Watch [this video][1] to see `PinnedSectionListView` in action.

 Usage